toprean/flatten/README.md

 It uses OpenCV and an XML file containing lens-specific flattening coefficients to achieve this objective.

-The first lens for which I derived the flattening coefficients is the 90 degree lens of the Firefly 8SE action camera for consumer 4K resolution (3840x2160).
+The first lens for which I derived the flattening coefficients is the 90 degree rectilinear wide angle lens of the Firefly 8SE action camera for consumer 4K resolution (3840x2160).
+I have included the XML file for that specific camera and resolution in this repository.

+The second lens for which I derived the flattening coefficients is the 170 degree fisheye lens of the Firefly 8SE action camera for consumer 4K resolution (3840x2160).
 I have included the XML file for that specific camera and resolution in this repository.

 You can see a demo of the results on my youtube channel: https://www.youtube.com/channel/UCLrEgKOm4E9Sdd2X2Gno2-Q